How to gain value from Industrial IoT business cases

 - What are the biggest pollution contributors in the different parts of the city?

 - What measures should be taken to improve air quality?

 - Are the measures taken improving air quality?

 - How to accurately forecast expected pollution levels, and apply proactive measures?

 - Close to real-time visibility on water consumption in the city.

 - Remotely delivered consumption data – no manual collection is required.

 - Accurate billing on a regular basis.

-- Track water meter freezing.
+- Advanced warnings in case of water meter freezing.